noble3212/WindowsAutomation/README.md

 # CVE scanner
 Please note this can't seem to find CVES yet.
 This just acts as a proof of concept. and badmalwarescanner is suppost to detect if there is any suspious activity.
 But, it will mainly sus yourself out.
 As it detects if there is a CMD window open among other things
+# System mointor
+It has issues accurately descripting tasks- It assumes when an application uses more than 1 core.
+It's at 500%.
+Task manager is better